awsdocs/aws-codebuild-user-guide/doc_source/sample-multi-in-out.md

      }
    ```

  Your primary source is defined under the `source` attribute\.
 All other sources are called secondary sources and appear under `secondarySources`\.
 All secondary sources are installed in their own directory\.
 This directory is stored in the built\-in environment variable `CODEBUILD_SRC_DIR_sourceIdentifer`\.
-For more information, see [Environment Variables in Build Environments](build-env-ref-env-vars.md)\.
+For more information, see [Environment variables in build environments](build-env-ref-env-vars.md)\.

  The `secondaryArtifacts` attribute contains a list of artifact definitions\.
 These artifacts use the `secondary-artifacts` block of the buildspec file that is nested inside the `artifacts` block\.